 The opportunity to eat freshly caught and smoked fish in a harbour-side cafe in the centuries old fishing village of Urk, followed by a gentle stroll through its labyrinth of lanes - or 'ginkies' as they are known in Dutch.

 What people say

 There are so many things to love about this tour!
 The Quilt Festival itself attracts such a variety of artists and there are so many different quilts to see, from traditional to art and experimental quilts.
 And then there’s the location.
 North Groningen borders the Waddenzee, which is a UNESCO world heritage site.
 It is an area of wide open, flat landscapes with the horizon broken by villages clustered around medieval churches that are worth a visit in themselves.
 And Groningen is an incredibly vibrant, cultured city

 Marjan and Rob Ruitenberg launched the Quiltfestival Noord Groningen in 2010 out of their shared passion for quilting.
 More than a decade on, it has grown into a biennial celebration of the art of quilting that draws visitors and exhibitors from across the world.

-The festival showcases traditional, art and experimental quilts by outstanding artists from around the world.
-Their work is shown in a variety of unique venues, ranging from medieval churches to village halls and windmills, across the area.
-Details of the 2023 edition are still under wraps, but previous festivals have featured Modern Quilt exhibitions, traditional Staphorst costume fashion shows, demonstrations, workshops, and, of course, stalls selling a wide variety of textile accessories.
+The festival showcases traditional, art, and experimental quilts by outstanding artists from around the world.
+The work is shown in a variety of unique venues, ranging from medieval churches to village halls and windmills.
+The theme for the 2023 competition is 'Connection' and all quilts entered must be previously unseen so we can expect lots of exciting new work.
+Other details are still under wraps, but previous festivals have featured Modern Quilt exhibitions, traditional Staphorst costume fashion shows, demonstrations, workshops, and, of course, stalls selling a wide variety of textile accessories.
 Inspiration is guaranteed!

 Travel Inspiration - Now Booking